A non-trivial upper bound on the threshold bias of the Oriented-cycle game: Introduction

 In our proofs we are concerned how $D$ behaves on certain subsets of the vertices.
 For a subset $A\subseteq V$ we denote by $D(A)$ the directed subgraph of $D$ of arcs spanned by $A$.
 Formally, $D(A):=D\cap (A\times A)$.
 For two (not necessarily disjoint) sets $A,B\subseteq V$, we set $D(A,B):=D\cap (A\times B)$ to be the set of those edges in $D$ that start in $A$ and end in $B$.
 To shorten the notation, we also set $D(v,B):=D(\{v\},B)$ and $D(A,v):=D(A,\{v\})$ for $v\in V$.
 Moreover, to describe the sizes of these edge sets, we let $e_D(A):=\size{D(A)},\ e_D(A,B):=\size{D(A,B)},\ e_D(v,B):=\size{D(v,B)}$ and $e_D(A,v):=\size{D(A,v)}$.
 Given the digraph $D$, we also might want to delete or add some edge $e$.
 To simplify the notation, we write $D+e:=D\cup \{e\}$ and $D-e:=D\setminus \{e\}$.

 Recall that the Oriented-cycle game is played on the edge set of $K_n$ where we assume that $V = V(K_n) =[n]$.
-We say a player {\em directs the edge $(v,w)$} if \H{o}\footnote{We use the Hungarian $3^{\text{rd}}$ person pronoun \H{o} whenever an appearance of $\{$he, she$\}$ is required (and \H{o}'s for $\{$his, her$\}$).
-Please replace accordingly, either to your liking or at random.} directs the pair $\{v,w\}$ from $v$ to $w$.
+We say a player {\em directs the edge $(v,w)$} if s/he directs the pair $\{v,w\}$ from $v$ to $w$.
 That is, the player chooses the arc $(v,w)$ to belong to the final digraph, and dismisses the arc $(w,v)$ from the board.
 After some round $r$, we shall refer to $D\subseteq V\times V$ as the sub-digraph of already directed edges (arcs) by either player.
 We say a player {\em closes a cycle in $D$ by directing some edge $(v,w)$} if there exists a $w$-$v$-path in $D$.
-Note that if a player can close a cycle in $D$, then \H{o} can close a triangle (consider the shortest cycle a player can close, and consider any cord).
+Note that if a player can close a cycle in $D$, then s/he can close a triangle (consider the shortest cycle a player can close, and consider any chord).